yoko-vicky/yoko-vicky/README.md

 </p>

 <p align="center">
-  I am a Microverse Student to be afreelance Full-Stack developer with knowledge in<br>
+  I am a Microverse Student to be a freelance Full-Stack developer with knowledge in<br>
   Ruby, Ruby on Rails, React & Redux, JavaScript, and Frontend.<br>
   I build websites and solve complex business issues.<br>
   I'm Looking for new challenges in remote jobs starting from spring in 2021!